aliehs111/SVG-logo-maker/README.md

   * [Email](#email)

  ## Installation
- Be sure to be running node.js, open integrated terminal index.js file
+ Be sure to be running node.js, open integrated terminal index.js file and run npm i then node index.js.
+To update your readme, use node readmegen.js and follow the instructions
  ## Usage
  for developers who need a quick efficient way to generate a simple logo for a project
  ## Tests
- there are two tests - one for shapes and one for the SVG graphic
+ There are two tests - one for shapes and one for the SVG graphics.
+These test are based on dependency for jest.
  ## License
  This project is licensed under the [MIT](https://opensource.org/licenses/MIT) license.
  ## Github Repository